Mustafa's Photo

 More Info

-The detail design step of the UX process is the most time consuming.
-It is best that we are working on the best of ideas.
-We map the overall application flow and identify all the interaction touch points.
-We show the first time experience and clearly address user motivation.
-We show how the experience grows and expands with content.
-We start with early wireframes and add voice, colors and icons.
+The detailed design step is the most time-consuming.
+Ensure we are working on the best ideas.
+Map the overall application flow and identify all interaction touchpoints.
+Show the first-time experience and user motivation.
+Demonstrate how the experience grows with content.
+Start with early wireframes and add voice, colors, and icons.

 Prototype